khaliaboone/sql-challenge/README.md

 - You successfully created and populated a SQL database.
 - You ran queries to extract and analyze the employee data, providing valuable insights.

 I acquired help from ChatGPT to formulate my answers as well as my codes that I have submitted.
+While sql code may not be perfect I enjoyed challenging myself to learn more about this assignment.